mikecamilleri/tilde/notes/gateway-api.md

 # Gateway API

-The Gateway API is a WebSocket/JSON APIT.
-The Gateway API server is implemented in the _core_ and connected to by clients implemented in `gateways`.
+The Gateway API is a WebSocket/JSON API.
+The Gateway API server is implemented in the _core_ and connected to by clients implemented in _gateways_.

 ## Initial Connection and Registration